 - 2 garlic cloves, minced

-- In a large resealable plastic bag, combine the flour, pepper and 1/2 teaspoon salt.
+- In a large resealable plastic bag, combine the flour, 1/2 teaspoon salt and pepper.
 Add beef, a few pieces at a time, and shake to coat.

 - In a large skillet, brown beef in butter and oil.
 Transfer meat and drippings to a 6-qt. slow cooker.
 Add wine to skillet, stirring to loosen browned bits from pan; pour over meat.
 Add the tomatoes, broth, carrots, onion, celery, thyme, oregano, bay leaves and remaining salt.